LoganXav/KeniaAPI/README.md

 ### Code Architecture

-Kenia follows a modular, monolithic, layered architecture, emphasizing separation of concerns:
+The project is bootstrapped using components defined in the `infrastructure` folder.
+This includes the initialization of essential services like the database, logger, and the Express server.

+- **Database**: The database configuration and connection setup are handled in the `infrastructure/database` module.
+Prisma is used as the ORM for interacting with the database.
+- **Logger**: A centralized logging service is set up in the `infrastructure/logger` module to manage application-wide logging.
+- **Express**: The Express server configuration, including middleware setup and route initialization, is handled in the `infrastructure/express` module.

+The application logic is organized into modules under the `api/modules` folder.
+Each module encapsulates a specific domain of the application and follows the separation of concerns principle.
+By organizing the application into modules, we ensure that each module can operate independently and be maintained separately, promoting scalability, testability and maintainability

-- **Controllers:** Define and manage API endpoints.
+- **Controllers**: Each module has its controllers that define and manage API endpoints.
-- **Services:** Implement business logic and workflow orchestration.
+- **Services**: The services in each module contain the business logic and coordinate various operations.
-- **Providers:** Handle database interactions.
+- **Providers**: Providers are responsible for data access and interactions with the database, ensuring a clear separation between business logic and data access.

-The project adheres to object-oriented programming principles and utilizes `tsyringe` for dependency injection.
+The project adheres to object-oriented programming principles and utilizes `tsyringe` for dependency injection to manage dependencies and promote modularity.

 ### Folder Structure